unibz-core/security-archimate/docs/Terminology.md

 <!-- TOC --><a name="object-at-risk"></a>
 ### 10. Object at Risk

-> The asset or resource at stake, i.e., the thing that may be harmed or damaged in a *Loss Event*.
+> An *Object at Risk* is an asset or resource at stake, i.e., the thing that may be harmed or damaged in a *Loss Event*.

 In ArchiMate, an *Object at Risk* is represented by a Structure Element stereotyped with «AssetAtRisk».